 Fitbit Charge 4

 The Fitbit Charge 4 is the best fitness tracker you can buy, period.
-Fitbit didn’t need to do much to achieve this title again, but it fixed all our gripes with the Charge 3 and kept it at the same price point.
+Fitbit didn’t need to do much to achieve this title again, but it fixed all our gripes with the Charge 3 and kept it at the same price.
 The built-in GPS is welcome, as is Fitbit Pay being standard across all models.
 The only reason you should consider buying another wearable at this price point is if you want a more smartwatch-y experience.
 Then, I’d recommend you go for the Fitbit Versa 3 or the Fitbit Sense.

 More fitness trackers to consider: